brminnick/Perfect-Gift/README.md

 ### Step 0: Install Tools

+In this step, we will install the necessary commandline tools in order to complete the solution.

 1. Install .NET Core v3.1
 - In a browser, navigate to the [Download .NET Core Website](https://dotnet.microsoft.com/download/dotnet-core/3.1?WT.mc_id=25daysofserverless-github-bramin)
 - On the **Download .NET Core Website**, install .NET Core 3.1